Nati-onBear/IV_Battle-Tank/README.md

 Player and enemy can use terrain as cover

+Some rock terrain can take in a few hit after totally destroyed

 There are health and ammo also damage booster pack that player or enemy can pick up

 There are different kinds of ammo: explosive, armor piercing, fire round...